Navigator survives 16 hours in air bubble on capsized Atlantic boat

 The sea was rough, and the sun had set, so the rescue team attached flotation balloons to the boat to keep it from sinking and waited until the next morning.

-The next day, two divers swam under the boat to help the Frenchman out—he was wearing a neoprene survival suit and knee-deep in water.
+The next day, two divers swam under the boat to help the Frenchman out — he was wearing a neoprene survival suit and submerged in water up to his knees.

 The man then jumped into the icy water and swam under the boat towards the surface of the sea.